 Prottoy basically has two types of developers.
-One who develop the artefact wrappers (sentient artefacts, containers) and the others who develop the proactive application using Prottoy and sentient artefacts.
+One who develop the artefact wrappers (Smart Objects, containers) and the others who develop the proactive application using Prottoy and Smart Objects.
 For artefact developers Prottoy provides very simple APIs.
 We have mentioned artefact wrapper is designed based on profile notion [9].
 So, artefact developers only add a profile and implement the profile handler.
 The following code fragment shows this process.
+Here, first developers add a location provider profile for a mirror that is in a washroom and then implement the handler for that profile.
+Similarly for container wrapper, developers implement the container profile which essentially just a location name.
+If the artefacts support multiple profiles based on functionalities, developers just need to add profiles and implement the handler for those functionalities.
+Once a static artefact is deployed, it periodically runs the embedded discovery service to locate nearby peers and stores the discovered peer information in a local cache until the next run.
+In the next discovery phase the previous location data is overwritten.